joeyabouharb/wine_client_react_app_dev/README.md

-# static http server for react client
+# Wine Tasting App - React Client

-- Using Gulp and webpack
+- Using babel and webpack
+- ESLint/ VSCode Support - AirBnb Style

 ## Instructions

+- Using nvm, versions:
+  - npm 6.7.0
+  - node 11.11.0

 1. npm install

-2. npm i -g nodemon
+2. npm i -g nodemon if it isn't installed

-2. add this to your .bash_profile for your GIT CLI/ Linux configs: export PATH=$PATH:./node_modules/.bin
+3. Add this to your .bash_profile for your GIT CLI/ Linux configs: export PATH=$PATH:./node_modules/.bin .

-3. npm run serve to run
+4. npm run serve to run in hot plug mode for react development.
+Use npm run dev-serve to test deployment via nodeJS.